kumarabhirup/bulk-mail-cli/README.md

 ## Get help

-Just run `bulkmail` in your terminal to see what commands and flags you can use to do awesome things.
+Just run `bulkmail support` in your terminal to see what commands and flags you can use to do awesome things.

 <br />